 Why?
 Because Huskies stick together.

 Career Services does more than help you find a job.
-In addition to assisting with cover letters, résumés, and interview prep, coaches advise you on your major choice and even help you brush up on manners with their Business Etiquette dinner.
-Access Handshake—employers on Handshake are looking to hire Huskies.
-Upload your résumé and watch for job, internship and co-op opportunities.
+In addition to assisting with cover letters, resumes, and interview prep, coaches advise you on your major choice and even help you brush up on manners with their Business Etiquette dinner.
+Access the Handshake app, where employers are actively looking to hire Huskies.
+Upload your resume and watch for job, internship, and co-op opportunities.

 If you're not sure what field you want to study, take advantage of Career Cruising—an online career planning site that uses personality tests, interest inventory, and other assessment tests to help you choose a career.

 The Center for Diversity and Inclusion (CDI) invites the Michigan Tech community to embrace diversity, inclusion, and social justice.
 Through programs, services, and mentoring, CDI provides academic and cultural experiences to foster an understanding and appreciation for our shared sense of community.